Energy Systems Technology - HVACR

 It is recommended that the student contact the lead instructor and discuss program interest and to determine appropriate program placement.

 - Have an acceptable driving record, this typically will be checked by employer.

-- Be able to pass a drug test if asked by an employer.
+- Be able to pass a drug test if required by an employer.

-- Be able to work in adverse weather conditions.
+- Be able to work in adverse weather and ambient conditions.